Moving from one home to another can take a lot of planning, and you may have a long list of tasks to complete. Among them is switching your utilities.

 As for the best day to make the switch, it’s recommended to turn off utilities in your current home the day after you move out and to switch them on at the new home the day before you plan to move into it.
 You’re buying a day's time with each to contact a provider in case of a glitch, such as no electricity or Internet.

 In addition, if you're selling a home, leaving the utilities on gives the buyers a chance to do a final walkthrough on their closing date if necessary.
 They can check to make sure everything is operating properly, and all basic utilities, like gas and electricity need to be on for this to occur.

 If your relocation involves moving from one state to another, contact your insurance company for a list of agents in the new region.
-Then reach out to that person to ensure you have homeowners, condo or renters insurance in place at the new abode.
+Then reach out to that person to ensure you have homeowners, renters insurance in place at the new abode.
 At the same time, contact your current insurance agent to stop coverage at your previous home before the new renter or owner occupies it.